carabina/SimpliFile/README.md

 SimpliFile is owned and maintained by [Fl Pe](fp051888@gmail.com) You can send him an email if you want to report a bug / talk to him about this module.

-##License

-Copyright (C) 2016 FlPe <fp051888@gmail.com>
-This software is provided 'as-is', without any express or implied warranty.

-In no event will the author be held liable for any damages arising from the use of this software.

-Permission is granted to anyone to use this software for any purpose,including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-- The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-- Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
-- This notice may not be removed or altered from any source or binary distribution.

-## Author

-FlPe, fp051888@gmail.com

 ## License

 SimpliFile is available under the MIT license.
 See the LICENSE file for more info.